About the Research Organisation

-AHRA was created to provide an inclusive and comprehensive support network of researchers in architectural humanities across the UK and beyond.
+AHRA is a non-profit academic organisation that was created to provide an inclusive and comprehensive support network of researchers in architectural humanities across the UK and beyond.
 It promotes, supports, develops and disseminates high-quality research in all areas of architectural humanities.

 It promotes the quality, breadth and significance of research in architectural humanities to the key institutional bodies in the UK including HEFCE/RAE, AHRC, ESRC, CABE, RIBA and SCHOSA.
 It supports the culture of research in architectural humanities internationally by facilitating a comprehensive network of established academics, encouraging the development of younger researchers and fostering the exploration of new and emerging areas of humanities research in architecture.